 "I didn't hear that story!"
 Kanae said, giggling herself, a tiny blush coming to her cheeks.
 "Ooh, Sempai with another boy!
 Such a naughty thought!"
 Her eyes turned distant and her blush deepened.
 "Hum, Sempai and Koizumi-san..."

-At one point, a Slytherin girl claims that Muggle Yaoi Fangirls get burned at the stake.
-A Gryffindor girl reponds: "That can't be right!
+- In Harry Potter and the Methods of Rationality, a Slytherin girl claims that Muggle Yaoi Fangirls get burned at the stake.
+A Gryffindor girl responds: "That can't be right!
 There wouldn't be any Muggle girls left!"
 (Hermione is left speechless by this exchange.)

-The movie Run Fat Boy Run has one for a few seconds.
-Dennis and his friend Gordon tumbles around in a taxi, and Gordon's hand accidentally lands on Dennis' arse.
+- The movie Run Fatboy Run has one for a few seconds.
+Dennis and his friend Gordon tumble around in a taxi, and Gordon's hand accidentally lands on Dennis' arse.
 Then the taxi stops next to a pretty girl who sees them like this, and then flirtatiously waves at them.
 Dennis seems rather confused/offended, while Gordon keeps his hand in place and smiles back at her.

 "The plot went through so many twists that Gregory Peck finally submitted his own version to Carl Foreman: 'David Niven really loves Anthony Quayle and Gregory Peck loves Anthony Quinn.
 Tony Quayle breaks a leg and is sent off to hospital.
 Tony Quinn falls in love with Irene Papas, and Niven and Peck catch each other on the rebound and live happily ever after.'"